gibbssonfarias30/gibbssonfarias30/README.md

 <h1 align="center">Hi 👋, I'm Gibbsson Jahncloy Augusto Farias Castillo</h1>
 <h3 align="center">A passionate Java Back-End Developer Jr from Perú</h3>

-- 🌱 I’m currently learning **Microservices with Spring Boot and Spring Cloud, Spring Security, Unit Tests, Angular and Docker**
+- 🌱 I’m currently learning **Microservices with Spring Boot and Spring Cloud, Spring Security, Unit Tests and Docker**
 - 👨‍💻 I’m looking to collaborate on **in projects related to these technologies, opportunities to learn and cooperate.**
 - 📫 How to reach me **gibbfarc17@gmail.com**